AdobeDocs/experience-manager-screens.en/help/user-guide/creating-a-screens-project.md

 >[!NOTE]
 >**Navigation Tip:**
 >You can also use the cursor keys to navigate through different folders in AEM.
-Also, after you click a particular entity, hit space bar to edit or view properties for that specific folder.
+Also, after you click a particular entity, press the space bar to edit or view properties for that specific folder.

 ## Creating a New Screens Project